There are many ways to find art collectors

-- Buy list of potential collectors and send them a series of targeted postcards.
+- Buy a list of potential collectors and send them a series of targeted postcards.

 - Get listed in every local phone book and local directory on and offline.

-- Go to Chamber of Commerce social meetings.
+- Go to the Chamber of Commerce social meetings.
 (The boring business meetings are not worth it.)

 - Start a Meetup group to visit local galleries or wineries.